-When you give yourself to places, they give you yourself back...exploring the world is one the best ways of exploring the mind.
+When you give yourself to places, they give you yourself back...exploring the world is one of the best ways of exploring the mind.
 (Rebecca Solnit, Wanderlust)

 I had a couple of ideas I wanted to experiment with and I wanted to immerse myself somewhere new.
 I was selected for DocLab Academy at IDFA (International Documentary Festival Amsterdam) last November where we experimented with interactive and innovative media and ways of storytelling using technology like virtual reality.
 I wanted to learn about game design and how that can impact storytelling and through research I discovered some successful studios doing that in Berlin and I love Berlin as a city.